Maurice Lucas: NBA

 After a year with the Nets, Lucas was traded to the New York Knicks for Ray Williams.
 In 1982, he was dealt to the Phoenix Suns for Truck Robinson.
 In Phoenix, Lucas helped an injury-plagued Suns team reach the Western Conference Finals in 1984.
 Ironically, Lucas would sign with the team Phoenix lost to in 1984, the Los Angeles Lakers, following the 1985 season.
-On Wednesday, December 4, 1985, Lucas made a 60-foot shot at the regulation buzzer to send the game into overtime.
+On December 4, 1985, Lucas made a 60-foot shot at the regulation buzzer to send the game into overtime.
 The Lakers would go on to defeat the Utah Jazz 131–127.
 After the Lakers lost the 1986 Western Conference Finals to the Houston Rockets, Lucas moved to the Seattle SuperSonics for one year, before returning to the Trail Blazers for his final NBA season in 1988.

 In his fourteen-year professional basketball career – two in the ABA and 12 in the NBA – Lucas scored 14,857 points and gathered 9,306 rebounds in 1021 games.
 He was a five-time All-Star – one in the ABA and four in the NBA.
 He was named to the 1978 All-NBA-Defense First team, the 1978 All-NBA Second team and the 1979 All-NBA-Defense Second team.